aliceC119/drf-api-circle/README.md

 ## Acknowledgements

-+ Many thanks to the tutor support team for helping me with this project, especially Rebecca, Sarah, Oisín, and Roman.
++ Many thanks to the Student Support team for helping me with this project, especially Rebecca, Sarah, Oisín, and Roman.
 Their assistance was invaluable; they supported me every time I got stuck and always tried their best to help me resolve issues.
-Thank you to my mentor, Gareth, for showing his support.
+Thank you also to my mentor, Gareth, for showing his support.

 + This project is for educational use.